SECAM: MESECAM (home recording)

-MESECAM is a method of recording SECAM color signals onto VHS or Betamax video tape.
+MESECAM is a method of recording SECAM colour signals onto VHS or Betamax video tape.
 It should not be mistaken for a broadcast standard.

 "Native" SECAM recording (marketing term: "SECAM-West") was devised for machines sold for the French (and adjacent countries) market.
 At a later stage, countries where both PAL and SECAM signals were available developed a cheap method of converting PAL video machines to record SECAM signals, using only the PAL recording circuitry.
 Although being a workaround, MESECAM is much more widespread than "native" SECAM.
 It has been the only method of recording SECAM signals to VHS in almost all countries that used SECAM, including the Middle East and all countries in Eastern Europe.

 A tape produced by this method is not compatible with "native" SECAM tapes as produced by VCRs in the French market.
-It will play in black and white only, the color is lost.
+It will play in black and white only, the colour is lost.
 Most VHS machines advertised as "SECAM capable" outside France can be expected to be of the MESECAM variety only.

 Technical details

 On VHS tapes, the luminance signal is recorded FM-encoded (on VHS with reduced bandwidth, on S-VHS with full bandwidth) but the PAL or NTSC chrominance signal is too sensitive to small changes in frequency caused by inevitable small variations in tape speed to be recorded directly.
 Instead, it is first shifted down to the lower frequency of 630 kHz, and the complex nature of the PAL or NTSC sub-carrier means that the down conversion must be done via heterodyning to ensure that information is not lost.

 The SECAM sub-carriers, which consist of two simple FM signals at 4.41 MHz and 4.25 MHz, do not need this (actually simple) processing.
 The VHS specification for "native" SECAM recording specifies that they be divided by 4 on recording to give sub carriers of approximately 1.1 MHz and 1.06 MHz, and multiplied by 4 on playback.
-A true dual-standard PAL and SECAM video recorder therefore requires two color processing circuits, adding to complexity and expense.
+A true dual-standard PAL and SECAM video recorder therefore requires two colour processing circuits, adding to complexity and expense.
 Since some countries in the Middle East use PAL and others use SECAM, the region has adopted a shortcut, and uses the PAL mixer-downconverter approach for both PAL and SECAM, simplifying VCR design.

 Many PAL VHS recorders have had their analog tuner modified in French-speaking western Switzerland (Switzerland used the PAL-B/G standard while the bordering France used SECAM-L).
 The original tuner in those PAL recorders allows only PAL-B/G reception.
 The Swiss importers added a circuit with a specific IC for the French SECAM-L standard, making the tuner multi-standard and allowing the VCR to record SECAM broadcasts in MESECAM.
 A stamp mentioning "PAL+SECAM" was added to these machines.

 Video recorders like Panasonic NV-W1E (AG-W1-P for professional), AG-W3, NV-J700AM, Aiwa HV-MX100, HV-MX1U, Samsung SV-4000W and SV-7000W feature a digital standard conversion circuitry.